Real Estate Image Editing: How to Fix Lens Distortion?

 Imperfection.
 A word that describes what most real estate photo editing professionals try to pull away from.
 There is no room for photos to exhibit any unsightliness especially if the end goal is to help sell a property.
 This is why real estate photography editing is critical to the entire process.
 A photo comes in through the lenses of a camera and bursts through the screen, displaying what the photographer would call the best possible shot.
 This, however, is not the state every real estate image editing professional stops with.
 They know that a good retouching will always do the job to bring the level of a photo even higher.
 But little do most know that real estate photography editing is more than just the colors and looks.
 It also deals with every bit of distortion or imperfection visible to the naked eye.
 See, a camera is not all that advanced.
 Sure there could be features and specs that bring it up on a pedestal, but truth be told there is little to no instance where a photo in a listing comes straight from a camera.

 Why so?
 Cameras aren’t as powerful as the retinas in our eyes.
-No manufacturer has come close to replicating how the human eye interprets the landscape and thus, the camera will surely need to be brought closer to how you would like people who cannot make a physical visit see the property.
-There are tons of imperfections that cameras can bring to a real estate photos.
+No manufacturer has come close to replicating how the human eye interprets the landscape and thus, the camera will surely need to be brought closer to how you would like people who cannot make a physical visit to see the property.
+There are tons of imperfections that cameras can bring to real estate photos.
 First is the exposure.
 A slight change in lighting condition throws off the entire visibility of the image thereby blocking out major portions of the frame.
 Color is also a sensitive parameter where anything striking to the lens could easily be caught and emphasized.
 Lastly, visual changes can be seen through distortion.
 These are a result of utilizing lenses that are different and whose intent is to capture more than just the regular square.
-Hence, photo distortion correction has surface.
+Hence, photo distortion correction has surfaced.

 Real estate image editing techniques have come out to provide a solution to the most wicked problems cameras bring and well, visual distortion is one of them.
-They come in several shapes and sizes from straight lines being curved or lines being skewed due to limitations in physical perspectives.Knowing what causes them is a step towards being able to solve them, and every professional knows that understanding the problem is half the battle won.
+They come in several shapes and sizes from straight lines being curved or lines being skewed due to limitations in physical perspectives.
+Knowing what causes them is a step towards being able to solve them, and every professional knows that understanding the problem is half the battle won.

 Why are Real Estate Photos Distorted?